dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-bulk.md

 The bulk publish and subscribe APIs are in **alpha** stage.
 {{% /alert %}}

-With the bulk publish and subscribe APIs, you can send and receive multiple messages in a single request.
+With the bulk publish and subscribe APIs, you can publish and subscribe to multiple messages in a single request.

 ## Native bulk publish and subscribe support